MU-VUT/papirfly-assignment/README.md

 - [Check] Responsivní chování modalu nastavení
 - [Check] Jednoduché animace (reveal, on hover, text, atd..)
 - [Check] Drag and drop přesouvání pozice dlaždic v nastavení

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+To use this command, you need to first add a package that implements end-to-end testing capabilities.